AbhiDS91/AWS-Tutotials/README.md

 ## Conclusion

-Congratulations!
-You have successfully deployed a robust and secure AWS network architecture that demonstrates:
+If you followed all the steps above you have successfully deployed a robust and secure AWS network architecture that demonstrates:

 * VPC and subnet segmentation.
 * Internet access for private resources via a NAT instance.
 * Secure administration of private instances using a jump box.